gtmassey/thread/README.md

 [![Tests](https://img.shields.io/github/actions/workflow/status/gtmassey/twine/run-tests.yml?branch=main&label=tests&style=flat-square)](https://github.com/gtmassey/twine/actions/workflows/run-tests.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/gtmassey/twine.svg?style=flat-square)](https://packagist.org/packages/gtmassey/twine)

-Object-Oriented string manipulation for PHP.
+Wrapper class for string manipulation in PHP.

 Never slog through the php string function docs again!

+> <p style="color: #f85c5c; font-weight: bold;">Note from the developer:</p>
+>
+> This package is still in *active* development, and is *NOT* fully tested or ready for production use.
+This release is an alpha release (at best) and you can expect some kind of breaking change before a full v1 release.
+If you have any suggestions for features, please feel free to open an issue or a pull request.
+>
+> Thanks,
+>
+> Garrett

-PHP comes with a lot of built-in functions for manipulating strings, but they are not very intuitive to use, and the naming conventions are... bad.
+I've worked with PHP for... a little over 10 years now, and I've always hated the existing string functions.
+They are certainly plentiful, and if you know your regex, you can do a lot with them, but they are not very intuitive, and the naming conventions are... bad.

+Laravel's String helper classes are a gigantic leap in the right direction (IMO), but it's wrapped in the Laravel framework, and while you can use it outside of Laravel, I'd rather see a dedicated third party library that is framework-agnostic.

-Inspired by the [Laravel String](https://laravel.com/docs/10.x/strings) helper class, Twine.php is a framework-agnostic, OOP-centered approach for easily manipulating strings in PHP.
+Twine is a framework-agnostic, static-method focused wrapper class for easily manipulating strings in PHP.
 No more calling random functions with random arguments and hoping for the best.
-Instead, convert your strings to a Twine object and manipulate them by chaining functions in an elegant and fluent way.
+Instead, create a new Twine object, and manipulate the underlying string by chaining methods together in an elegant and fluent way.

+## Why Twine?

+I grew up on a farm, we used bailing twine for almost everything.
+It's strong, it's flexible, it's versatile, and it's cheap.
+Here, Twine.php is flexible, versatile, and free!

+"Twine" also a synonym for "string", and that fact just tickles me.
+Instead of creating a "string", you create a Twine object.
+Does it roll off the tongue the way string does?
+No, but it's close enough, and it's a fun play on words.

+Plus, 'string' is a reserved word in PHP, so I couldn't use that anyway.

 ## Installation